SAP-samples/event-driven-integrations-codejam/exercises/05-explore-aem/README.md

 ### Event Meshes

 As we learned in the previous section, an event mesh is composed of multiple event brokers that can span different regions and data centers.
-An event broker can only belong to a single mesh and the communication between event broker services in a mesh is powered by DMR.
+An event broker can only belong to a single mesh and the communication between event broker services in a mesh is powered by Dynamic Message Routing (DMR).

+> **Dynamic Message Routing** is the underlying technology enabling message exchange between different event broker services (nodes) in an event mesh.
+DMR allows connected nodes to automatically determine how to forward event messages within the same site (horizontal scaling) or between sites (multi-site scaling) to exchange subscription information.

 In our case, we have one mesh (`EDI CodeJam`) composed of three event broker services.
 Note that not all event broker services need to be part of a mesh, e.g. EU-FR-DevBroker doesn't belong to a mesh, it is a "standalone" broker.